Preliminary Itinerary – Garden visits to be confirmed later in 2019

-In the company of Ollivier Verra, owner of Dar Al Hossoun, we take a tour of Dar Al Hossoun, Dar Igdad and L’Orange Bleue, before dinner.
+In the company of Ollivier Verra, owner of Dar Al Hossoun, we take a tour of Dar Al Hossoun before dinner.

 The Dar Al Hossoun build prompted the construction of the two adjoining properties, Dar Igdad and L’Orange Bleue, which marked Ossart & Maurières’ very first venture into steppe planning: with groups of grasses, drought-tolerant shrubs (grown mainly from seeds collected in Madagascar and Mexico) and succulents featuring a rich collection of opuntia (prickly pear).

-At Dar El Nour we see Ossart & Maurières’ most recent designs, one completed in 2014 and the other in 2015.
+At Dar Deboules and Dar Carlhian, we see Ossart & Maurières’ most recent designs.
 Both gardens offer an unusually broad range of steppe plants, making it possible to track growth from planting to maturity.
 In the Dar Deboules, a range of new plants are used.
 Dar Carlhian is the very last house and garden designed by Ossart & Maurières in Morocco.
 This lighter and more economical garden display wild plants imported from the Mexican pampa.

 Following a buffet lunch in the sunken garden of Dar Al Hossoun, we take a tour of Taroudant’s secret gardens by horse and carriage.